 The Portfolio is intended to be a funding vehicle for variable annuity contracts and variable life insurance policies (the "Policies" and each, a "Policy") offered by the separate accounts of certain insurance companies (the "Participating Insurance Companies").
+Not all share classes may be available through a particular Policy.
 Individuals may not purchase Portfolio shares directly from the Fund.
 The Policies are described in the separate account prospectuses, over which the Fund assumes no responsibility.
 The investment objective and policies of the Portfolio may be similar to other funds/portfolios managed or advised by Lazard Asset Management LLC (the "Investment Manager").
-However, the investment results of the Portfolio may be higher or lower than, and there is no guarantee that the investment results of the Portfolio will be comparable to, any other funds/portfolios managed or advised by the Investment funds/portfolio shares may also be offered to certain qualified pension and retirement plans and to accounts permitting accumulation of assets on a tax-deferred basis ("Eligible Plans").
+However, the investment results of the Portfolio may be higher or lower than, and there is no guarantee that the investment results of the Portfolio will be comparable to, any other funds/portfolios managed or advised by the Investment Manager.
+Portfolio shares may also be offered to certain qualified pension and retirement plans and to accounts permitting accumulation of assets on a tax-deferred basis ("Eligible Plans").
 Differences in tax treatment or other considerations may cause the interests of Policy owners and Eligible Plan participants investing in the Portfolio to conflict.
-The Fund s Board of Directors (the "Board") monitors the Portfolio for any material conflicts and determines what action, if any, should be taken.
+The Fund's Board of Directors (the "Board") monitors the Portfolio for any material conflicts and determines what action, if any, should be taken.
 For information about Eligible Plan investing, call (800) 823-6300.